jon9314/genealogy/README.md

 # build images
 make build

-# start services (backend on :8000, frontend on :5173)
+# start services (backend on :8000, frontend on :8080)
 make up

 # stop containers
 make down
 ```

 The backend container mounts `./data` to persist database, OCR PDFs, and project archives.
+The frontend image uses Nginx to serve the Vite production bundle, reverse proxy `/api` calls to the backend service, and accepts uploads up to 1 GB.

+### Deploying on a Linux server

+1. Install Docker Engine and Docker Compose plugin (on Ubuntu: `sudo apt install docker.io docker-compose-plugin`).
+2. Clone this repository onto the server and change into the project directory.
+3. Create a writable data directory if it does not exist: `mkdir -p data`.
+4. Build and start the stack in the background: `docker compose up -d --build`.
+5. From any machine on the LAN, open `http://<server-ip>:8080` to use the app.
+The API remains available at `http://<server-ip>:8000/api` if you need it directly.

+Modify `docker-compose.yml` if you prefer to expose the frontend on port 80 (change the `8080:80` mapping) or to disable the direct backend port mapping.

 ## Running tests